 - Fighting drugs on the demand front have not proved fruitful either.
 Locking up drug users doesn’t do anything to help them or fix the problem at large.
 The incarceration of the users doesn’t deter most of them from using again.
 It overcrowds prisons, which themselves are rife with drugs.
 Drug dealers should be prosecuted but overly stringent sentences for low-level, nonviolent offenders do not make any kind of significant dent in the overall drug supply.
 There are so many low-level dealers and the arrest and prosecution of one or several does not deter the rest of them from dealing.
 The individual drug addict is also not deterred from continuing to use.

 - Looking at addiction as a treatable disease seems a more sensible approach and we seem to be moving, albeit slowly, in that direction.
 For years, we have watched the war on drugs fail.
 Our understanding of the nature of addiction has increased.
 The opioid epidemic is affecting so many people’s lives either directly or indirectly.
 If we’re not addicts ourselves, chances are we have a friend, relative, or coworker who is.
 We’re being faced with the problem like we never have before.
 I think that this has opened the eyes and minds of many people who may previously have had misconceptions about addiction.
 If harm reduction measures are shown to be successful, hopefully, our drug policy will continue to shift towards education, prevention, and treatment.

-In another blog, I’m going to look at a controversial harm reduction strategy adopted by some European countries that many people believe is working: decriminalizing the consumption of all illegal drugs.
+In another blog, I look at a controversial harm reduction strategy adopted by some European countries that many people believe is working: decriminalizing the consumption of all illegal drugs.